-There are 5 major risk factors of cardiovascular disease and sedentary lifestyle (along with high blood pressure, high lipids, smoking and obesity) tops the list for cardiovascular disease.
+There are a number of major risk factors of cardiovascular disease - sedentary lifestyle, high blood pressure, high lipids, smoking and obesity are major players.
 Many studies have emphasized that reducing the above risks can help decrease the chances of having a heart attack and prevent the chances of having a secondary heart event.

 Resistance Training (Strength Work)

-What it does: Aerobic exercise improves circulation, which results in lowered blood pressure and heart rate.
-In addition, it increases your overall aerobic fitness, as measured by a treadmill test, for example, and it helps your cardiac output (how well your heart pumps).
+Aerobic exercise improves circulation, which results in lowered blood pressure and heart rate.
+In addition, it increases overall aerobic fitness, as measured by a treadmill test, for example, and it helps your cardiac output (how well your heart pumps).
 Aerobic exercise also reduces the risk of type 2 diabetes and, if you already live with diabetes, helps you control your blood glucose.